Extra Heavy Standard Olive Tree

-Olives look particularly great planted either side of an entrance or doorway, to complete the mediterranean look why not plant in to a stylish Tuscan terracotta pot, we recommend http://www.vasotoscano.com/ for fabulous frostproof terracotta pots.
+Olives look particularly great planted either side of an entrance or doorway, to complete the Mediterranean look why not plant in to a beautiful Tuscan terracotta pot, we recommend http://www.vasotoscano.com/ for fabulous frostproof terracotta pots.

 Where more than one tree is ordered we do our best to pair up trees to work well together.

 We send out a care note with every order detailing all the feeding, watering and planting requirements.

 We recommend 'Lou's Poo' alpaca fertiliser for feeding.

 There are currently no reviews for this product.

 Be the first the write a review.Please Log in or Register to write a review